 It’s time for the ORC final reveal home office post!
 This was a labor of love and you will not believe the difference.

-Eight weeks of work wrap up today and I am elated.
+Eight weeks of work and I am elated!
 This space started life out just fine, it had beautiful floors, wide baseboards, and a neutral color palette.
 It just lacked the character and storage components that make for good design.
 Ready to our ORC final reveal home office “after” photos?
 I hope so because I am still in awe that we pulled it off and with a little flair to boot in a very ornery 2020.

 Before I share the reveal, I want to take a moment and say thank you to Linda for creating the biannual event, One Room Challenge and to Better Homes and Gardens for being the media sponsor this round.
 I am a big fan of this event, from the beginning watching mundane rooms transform into unique beauties seemingly overnight to jumping in 5 years ago with our pantry makeover.
 I have finished several rooms thanks to the challenge and I have made some pretty incredible friends through the process.

 Doing a home office makeover was not originally on my list for this spring round.
 I had actually slated our master bathroom for my room of choice.
 Life has a way of shaking us up in order to move us forward.